Max-le/CS50_Predictor/README.md

 The table in the database containing all the informations about fixtures is refreshed every 30 minutes.
 * See the your activity on the page "My bets".
+* For testing purposes, it is possible to bet on past events using the route /past_fixtures .
+Of course this cannot be possible for the final user.

 ## Installation